DataDog/documentation/content/graphing/dashboards/widgets.md

 {{< img src="graphing/dashboards/widgets/query_value_widget.png" alt="query_value_widget" responsive="true" style="width:50%;">}}

-The Query Value Widget only displays one Value, unlike a timeseries for example, that displays several points.
+The Query Value Widget only displays one value, unlike a timeseries for example, that displays several points.

-Let's say you are on a Timeseries and you are currently displaying the past hour, this button allows you to either display the `avg` / `max` / `min` / `sum` / `last value` of ALL points that are rendered during that 1 hour range timeframe - depending on the aggregation chosen above.
+If you are on a Timeseries and you are currently displaying the past hour, this button allows you to either display the `avg` / `max` / `min` / `sum` / `last value` of ALL points that are rendered during that 1 hour range timeframe—depending on the aggregation chosen above.

 ## Scatter Plot